 Once upon a time, there was a huge company that won every ballgame.
 They were the champions of the league but one by one…people stopped coming to their games.
-Microsoft was on such a path.
+Microsoft and LinkedIn were on such a path.

 Kind of a weird way to start but that company was Microsoft.
 Think of the ballgame as the computing industry.